HewlettPackard/swarm-learning/examples/reverse-proxy/README.md

 2. Before running these examples, make sure APLS is already running.
 Also, ensure wheel file with its symbolic link are placed under the `lib` directory.

+3. Reverse proxy examples run the swarm containers with fixed IP addresses.
+This is required because the users pre-configure the NGINX with the IP addresses of swarm containers before the containers start.
+For default bridge networks, there are more chances of IP conflicts; Or, the Docker command will not consider the IP passed.
+Hence, HPE recommends creating a separate non-default \(custom\) bridge network to start the containers with predefined IP addresses.

+    To create the own network, use the following command:

+    ``` {#CODEBLOCK_H2X_3P3_LWB}
+    docker network create --subnet=<subnet-ip>/16 <network-name>
+    ```

+    In this command, `<subnet-ip>` is an IP other than default Docker bridge network's subnet.
+For example, if the default bridge uses 172.18.0.0 subnet, then you can use 192.18.0.0 subnet. `<network-name>` is a string which is used as an argument to the run scripts of these examples.

+4. By default, the NGINX container started by these examples will use 443 port.
+Ensure that there is no other service is already running on this 443 port.

+5. In these reverse proxy examples, build task pulls docker images along with some packages and run task pulls datasets from the external sites.
+Ensure that the necessary proxy configurations are added in the SWOP profiles before running the automated scripts.

 **NOTE:**